 Long-term collaboration: As mentioned above, despite being a growing market, pet influencers are still rather niche.
 There are many pet product companies looking to capitalize on the market, hence everyone is actively competing for customers’ loyalty.
 For this reason, it’s best to establish a long-term relationship with the pet influencers that perform naturally, and therefore, more successfully in your campaigns.

 Audience demographic: Using Upfluence’s search tool, we quickly realized a trend for pet influencers: Most of them have a larger female fanbase compared to male followers – on average, a cool 65% – 80% female versus 20% – 35% male.
 We also learned that these fur friends are popular with an audience between 18 – 34, which unsurprisingly, is the typical age range of a new pet owner.
 If this demographic lines up perfectly with your audience demographics, you’re in luck!

 What does your first pet influencer campaign look like?
-Upfluence can help you scale your successes with our world-class search tool, rich influencer database (currently at 2.7M influencers and growing), bulk mailing tool, and intuitive social listening streams.
+Upfluence can help you scale your successes with our world-class search tool, rich influencer database, bulk mailing tool, and intuitive social listening streams.
 Find the perfect petfluencers to work with today!